 Short-term International Seminars (usually in Summer Session or between semesters) do NOT normally have scholarship options.
 However, the college makes every effort to make these options as cost effective to the student as is possible.
 Likewise, summer internship, ministry practicum or international social work experiences are not normally covered by regular scholarships.

 As a general rule, semester study abroad cost the same as a semester on Gordon's campus: tuition, room and board.
 Lab/travel fees apply with some programs.
 Students should see their off-campus programs office regarding the cost of studying abroad.
 Scholarships may be available from the Global Education Office.
 Additionally partnership arrangements may be available with your institution which may significantly lower the costs.

 International seminars vary in cost.
 Seminar fees cover tuition, airfare and ground transportation related to program accommodation, 2 meals a day, program fees and course materials.
 Airfare, number of credits per course, accommodation expense, and currency fluctuations cause the cost to vary.

 What is covered in the cost?

 Under most circumstances, the college will cover all of the instructional and living costs of the student while in the program.
-This would (with rare exception) include round trip airfare, ground transportation, tuition, housing, meals, visa expenses, insurance and other associated instructional costs.
+This would (except in exceptional cases) include round-trip airfare, ground transportation, tuition, housing, meals, visa expenses, insurance and other associated instructional costs.
 Personal expenses for daily needs, personal travel, and gifts (for Mom and Dad!) are not covered by the program cost.
 Some domestic programs do not include airfare, and occasionally, other costs are negotiated with the student.
 Before committing to a program, you (through your student) will receive complete information regarding all costs and coverage.